 How will I know what classes for which to register?
 As a first-year student, you don't need to be worried about arranging you schedule!
 Your advisor, Dr. Oliver, will provide you with the course schedule you'll take for your fall semester and you will be automatically registered.

 - What is the purpose of orientation?
-Orientation is a fun and helpful program help your transition to university life.
+Orientation is a fun and helpful program that will help you with your transition to university life.
 You will meet your classmates, as well as staff and professors, and you'll learn so much about how CMU works and what it means to be a Tartan!

 - What should I bring to orientation?
 You should bring something to write with and a small notebook, plus an open mind and your excitement!
 We will provide you with everything you may need during orientation.
 Please leave your brothers, sisters, counsins, friends, and parents at home!